paxdotdev/pax/README.md

 Thus, even from its earliest days, Pax is stewarded through a non-profit: the [Pax Language Foundation](https://foundation.pax-lang.org/).

+Participation in the non-profit is available to any contributor or sponsor.
+[Reach out on Discord](https://discord.gg/4E6tcrtCRb) to learn more.

 Right now it's a basic, mostly empty legal entity, and it's likely to stay that way for many years.
-If you're interested in helping bring form to the non-profit, [reach out on Discord!](https://discord.gg/4E6tcrtCRb)
+If you're interested in helping bring form to the non-profit,

 <img src="support-matrix-cartridge-placeholder.png" alt="A surrealistic painting of a support matrix of green checkmarks and eggs; A series of video game cartridges emitting magic glows" />